 The repetition and movement of lines and a generous introduction of natural light keep these interiors light and dynamic.

-Like its other Modernist counterparts, Scandinavian design embodies a move towards simplicity, functionality and efficiency; it also however brings an emphasis on affordability to the palette.
+Like its other modernist counterparts, Scandinavian style embodies a move towards simplicity, functionality and efficiency; it also however brings an emphasis on affordability to the palette.

-This style is characterized by organic materials, bare ornamentation and clean detailing.
+This interior style is characterized by organic materials, bare ornamentation and clean detailing.
 The color palette swims in black and white, with grays and blues or the occasional pop of color bring visual respite.
-Silhouettes and contours are more rounded and sinuous, which along with organic textures create a much cozier vibe in even the barest of layouts and arrangements.
+Silhouettes and contours in scandinavian interiors are more rounded and sinuous, which along with organic textures create a much cozier vibe in even the barest of layouts and arrangements.

 Image from the article: Industrial Style Kitchens by Marchi Group

 Beams, columns, pipes, ducts and flanges are brought to the fore to emphasize the ‘machine for living’, rendering these interiors in a largely masculine overtone.
-Unlike many other offshoots of the Modern movement, industrial interiors do not shy away from weight or roughness, embracing the worn, recycled and salvaged.
+Unlike many other offshoots of the modern movement, industrial style interiors do not shy away from weight or roughness, embracing the worn, recycled and salvaged.